utopia-group/Coeus/README.md

 # Coeus Relational Verifier

-This repo contains the verifier source code for our paper *Relational Verification using Reinforcement Learning* published at OOPSLA'19.
-Source code for the reinforcement learning part is released as a separate repo.
+This repository contains the verifier source code for our paper *Relational Verification using Reinforcement Learning* published at OOPSLA'19.
+Source code for the reinforcement learning part is released as [a separate repository](https://github.com/utopia-group/ReCoeus).

 ## Building from source